jacksonianrtaylor/movie_rec_proj/README.md

 - For the case of the number of train users, many tests of the notebook have shown that there is some happy medium for the number of train users... when the number of test users stays constant at 5-10 users
 - the best perfoming number of train user that was chosen to be tested was the current value in the program (30-50)
 - this performed better than 11-31 and 50-70 users
-- It is likley that this means that the accuracy scores of the current configuration are not the highest that this system can perform
+- It is likley that this means that the accuracy scores of the current configuration are not... the highest that this system can perform
+- When training and testing bounds are specified in the context of training and evaluating this model... in this notebook the real bounds for ratings are shifted down to omit the target rating that is chosen amoung the users ratings.
+  For exmaple if the ratings bounds are stated to be 30-50 train users the real bounds for the number of ratings they provide is 29-49.
+  As for the testing bounds which are stated 5-10, the model is really being optimized to predict a rating... for 4-9 ratings given by the user

+LOOK: What if in training for feature 3 the prediction included only users with ratings of 5-10???
+In the same manor as testing for feature 3 ???

+Remember: all training is, is figuring out the weight to give to feature 3 when making predicitons

+Rows in the svd output that originally had more non-zero ratings are likely to have better output predictions. meaning feature 3 could be improperly weighted from the train step.

+However, the current configuration does not need a another group of train users that are within 5-10 becasue it uses the train users that are within 30-50 to train.

+this is a flaw in the model...

+should test in a new notebook